RiddleAndCode/rtd-docs/docs/Key-management.md

 * Hardened communication systems.

-#### The trusted source of entropy
+## The trusted source of entropy

 The generation of keys is initiated with the following trusted independent source of randomness:
 * The implemented hybrid random number generator complies with DRG.4 requirements, the highest security level for DRG.
 A physical quantum noise-based random number generator of the highest security class PTG.2 is used as the entropy source for seeding this deterministic random number generator.
 * All TEE enclaves are also protected by being operated within a secure container environment called SCONE, enabling the confidential computing of container and host programs using dedicated TEEs
 * The confidential computing setup supports Kubernetes, Docker and AZURE confidential computing, native LINUX hosts and Windows 10 Hyper V. This forms the basis of the Confidential Keystore as a Service (CKaaS) and offers trusted and confidential computing in combination with a classical HSM (e.g., SecuroSys or Utimaco) for managing and safekeeping of keys.
 * Access to the HSM and CKaaS is defined by the role-based access and control system (RBAC) and enforced by hardware wallets (authentication & identity) and the Policy Layer (control).
-All processes are logged within classical Syslog-files and attested and stored to R3C ledger.
+All processes are logged within classical Syslog-files and attested and stored to Riddle&Code ledger.
-* R3C audit ledger provides real time and immutable record of all operations, including approved and rejected transactions, adding or disabling of policies and adding of trusted recipients.
-With R3C ledger, the client can decrypt, collect and analyse operational data processed within Digital Asset Management Solution and obtain real-time access to the respective audit logs. (link to R3C doc)
+* Riddle&Code audit ledger provides real time and immutable record of all operations, including approved and rejected transactions, adding or disabling of policies and adding of trusted recipients.
+With Riddle&Code ledger, the client can decrypt, collect and analyse operational data processed within Digital Asset Management Solution and obtain real-time access to the respective audit logs. (link to Riddle&Code doc)

-#### Key backup and verification
+## Key backup and verification

 After the key is created, the backup mnemonic phrase is disclosed to an administrator on the web interface.
-The mnemonic phrase consists of twenty-four words and is crucial to the backup and disaster recovery process for the entire Digital Asset Management Solution (DAMS).
+The mnemonic phrase consists of twenty-four words and is crucial to the backup and disaster recovery process for the entire Digital Asset Management Solution (TMP).
 It is used to restore keys in the case of loss or when a new initialisation of wallets is required.
 Due to its critical role in key management, the secret has to be safeguarded from malicious users.
 Here is RIDDLE&CODE’s recommendation for safely storing the phrase in the initialisation phase:
 1. The user reads the phrase from the web interface.
 2. Next, the user writes down the mnemonic phrase on a steel plate and closes the plate.
 3. The mnemonic phrase is stored in an off-premise vault.